brannerchinese/rc_study_plans/projects/postponed_tasks.md

 **Environment track**

- * [　] Reorganize and prune notes in repo for RC study.
-There's too much stuff in `/sections` and it should be moved out into various new sibling directories.
  * [　] One or two of the documents in the repo may be suitable for quick rewriting as blog posts.
- * [　] Update the Unicode codepoint flashcards, though I'm not at the point of wanting to use them.
-Add first change-log entry to head of `.tex` file.

  * [　] Supply a MWE of an IBus Chinese IME to @saul for his debugging with `i3`.
+I need to figure out how to take a screen shot in order to be sure of what I've done; also, there are a few more font-size options to be tried first.

  * [　] Post IBus issue about lack of menu control.